cesarvaldezdev/hackersArena-API/README.md

 ## Get Hacker's Arena API

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Before you get started